peta/redis-natives-py/README.md

 _Note that ``latestKey.key`` has 100 as suffix just because the annotation ``incremental`` was applied before ``autonamed``.
 Switch their order, and ``latestKey.key`` will have the same suffix as the message body._

-# Demo: URL shorter service (Will follow soon) #

-Interesting demo project that shows how to use _redis-natives-py_ together with [bottle.py]() in order to write a full-fledged URL shortener service that even offers hit tracking and statistics.